 THIS IS A MUST HAVE for any travel trailer.
 It truly leaves your tank spotless.

 Ok, so towing a trailer is yet another hurdle I had to accomplish.
 With good instruction and a little practice, it really isn’t that hard to tow a travel trailer and doesn’t take strength in order to do so.

-Here’s the best tip I’ve ever got on backing up with a trailer…
+Here’s the best tip I’ve ever got on backing up a trailer…

 1. Put your hand on the bottom of the steering wheel.

-2. If you want your trailer to go left, turn left.
+2. If you want your trailer to go left, turn the steering wheel left.

-3. If you want your trailer to go right, turn right.
+3. If you want your trailer to go right, turn the steering wheel right.